t0akeh/ict-test/README.md

 This is a simple web-based logbook application built as part of the ICT Conscript Admission Test.

 It helps a platoon record daily events more efficiently than using a paper logbook.
 The app supports viewing and creating log entries, making situational awareness better in the field.

-challange: for some reason the live demo shows blanck page although in local I works perfectly. the code probably does not look clean since didnt have much time but  i hope it is good enough.
+the code probably does not look clean since didnt have much time but  i hope it is good enough.

 ---